Anti-classification results for weakly mixing diffeomorphisms: Weakly mixing AbC constructions

 Finally, we complete stage $n+1$ of the construction process by setting

 for some sequence $(l_n)_{n\in \N}$ of positive integers satisfying

-In case of smooth (or even real-analytic) AbC constructions in Section \ref{subsec:smooth}, the numbers $l_n$ will have to grow sufficiently fast to allow convergence of the sequence $(T_n)_{n\in \N}$ to a limit diffeomorphism.
-In the so-called \emph{abstract AbC method} of this section we obtain a measure-preserving transformation as a limit of periodic processes.
+In case of smooth (or even real-analytic) AbC constructions in Section~\ref{subsec:smooth}, the numbers $l_n$ will have to grow sufficiently fast to allow convergence of the sequence $(T_n)_{n\in \N}$ to a limit diffeomorphism.
+In the so-called \emph{abstract AbC method} of this section we obtain a MPT as a limit of periodic processes.

-\begin{lem} Let $(T_n)_{n\in \N}$ be a sequence of measure-preserving transformations constructed by the abstract AbC method with $(s_n)_{n\in \N}$ satisfying requirement \ref{item:R1} and with any sequence $(l_n)_{n\in\N}$ satisfying \eqref{eq:lgeneral}.
+\begin{lem} Let $(T_n)_{n\in \N}$ be a sequence of MPT's constructed by the abstract AbC method with $(s_n)_{n\in \N}$ satisfying requirement~\ref{item:R1} and with any sequence $(l_n)_{n\in\N}$ satisfying \eqref{eq:lgeneral}.
 Then $(T_n)_{n\in \N}$ converges in the weak topology to a measure-preserving transformation $T$.
 Furthermore, the sequence of partitions